Causeway Coast Challenge

 Fundraising option: Pay a £50 registration fee and pledge to raise a minimum sponsorship of £325

 Full payment option: pay £130 to cover costs and raise as much as you can

 Fundraising option: Pay a £35 registration fee and pledge to raise a minimum sponsorship of £200

 Full payment option: pay £100 to cover costs and raise as much as you can

 Fundraising option: Pay a £20 registration fee and pledge to raise a minimum sponsorship of £100

 Full payment option: pay £80 to cover costs and raise as much as you can

 Make a weekend of it

-Book accommodation at Ulster University for either Friday night, Saturday night or the whole weekend, and take the full opportunity to explore this incredible part of the world.
+Book accommodation at Ulster University for either Friday night, Saturday night or the whole weekend for £44 per night, and take the full opportunity to explore this incredible part of the world.

 Discover Northern Ireland have lots of information about how to reach the Causeway Coast, whether you're coming from nearby or further afield.
 Get your transport booked now, and start planning your time in this amazing part of the world!